Rosenstein launched 'hostile' attack in May against Republicans over Russia records: congressional email

 The claims amount to the latest account calling into question Rosenstein’s professional conduct while overseeing the inquiry into alleged Russian meddling in the 2016 elections.
 The New York Times reported last Friday that he had considered secretly recording President Trump in May 2017 and invoking the 25th Amendment to remove him from office after Director James Comey’s firing from the FBI.
 Rosenstein called the Times claims "inaccurate," and a source who was in the room told Fox News the comment was "sarcastic."

-Rosenstein, on the heels of that report, is scheduled to meet Thursday with Trump to discuss the allegations, though at a news conference on Wednesday, the president said the timing could slide to avoid conflicting with a Senate judiciary hearing on alleged sexual misconduct by Supreme Court nominee Brett Kavanaugh.
+Rosenstein, on the heels of that report, had been scheduled to meet Thursday with Trump to discuss the allegations.
+But that meeting has been rescheduled to next week, the White House said, so as not to conflict with a Senate judiciary hearing on alleged sexual misconduct by Supreme Court nominee Brett Kavanaugh.

 Sources said earlier this week that Rosenstein expected to be fired when he attended a Monday meeting at the White House, but Press Secretary Sarah Sanders later said that Trump and Rosenstein spoke by phone and agreed to “sit down and have that further, longer and more extended conversation in person.”